Gungahlin Uniting Church

 Published by Sparkhouse, Illustrated by Peter Grosshauser and Ed Temple

-The Spark Story Bible is another one of my favourites, with bright and cartoonish images and figures with olive and dark skin, the book presents creative and visually stimulating stories.
+The Spark Story Bible is another favourite, with bright and cartoonish images and figures with olive and dark skin, the book presents creative and visually stimulating stories.
 Rather than having multiple illustrators like the two previously mentioned the entire book has been illustrated by two people.

 The Jesus Storybook Bible